BrightID/BrightID/README.md

 Nodes communicate with all other nodes, store the social graph information, and receive updates to the graph (proof of new connections).
 <div><img height="300px" src="images/many-nodes.svg"/></div>

-Each node can contain a different set of application modules.
-For instance, Node A could support a voting module, while Nodes B and C could support a universal basic income currency ledger.
+Each node can run a different set of application modules.
+For instance, Node A could run a voting module and an id service, while Nodes B and C could support a universal basic income currency ledger.

 ---
 ### Architecture